30km Course Information

 • Red and white barrier tape marking where NOT TO GO!

-• 7km point in the Forrest Footy Ground feed zone.
-There will be taps located right next to the track with 32GI Electrolyte available from marshals if required, or you can also get some support from your family and supporters as well!.
+• 12km point in the Forrest Footy Ground feed zone.
+There will be taps located right next to the track hydration products available from marshals if required, or you can also get some support from your family and supporters as well!.

 “The Odyssey Angels helped me feel more confident about participating.”
 Suzanne, 2020 first-timer Angels participant.